stephenhutchings/flown/docs/_/notes/simplification.md

 introducing unwanted distortions.
 This grid determines the finest level of detail that is possible, so simplification remains consistent across the collection.
 However, an exception is made for typography, which is allowed an additional decimal place of accuracy to avoid exaggerated distortions.
+(Consider use of intelligent transforms/scales to negate this need.)

 Shapes are drawn with only a `<path>`, `<circle>` and `<use>` elements, and colour is exclusively applied with the `fill` attribute.
 No `stroke` or